171930433/vtk-examples/src/PythonicAPIComments.md

 | Example Name | Comments | Image |
 | -------------- | ---------------------- | ------- |
-[VTKDataClasses](/PythonicAPI/Utilities/VTKDataClasses) | The VTK immutable data classes for constants, these are usually used to initialize VTK classes.
+[VTKDataClasses](/PythonicAPI/Snippets/VTKDataClasses.md) | This snippet defines immutable dataclasses that can be used in the initialization of VTK classes or to replace the Set/Get functions that set and get these constants.
+[CurvaturesNormalsElevations](/PythonicAPI/Visualization/CurvaturesNormalsElevations) | A lot of immutable dataclasses are used in this example

 ## Python functions and pipelines